US college enrollment another victim of COVID? | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 For a decade, US student enrollment numbers in undergraduate programs have been headed down.
-With wages up, ever more would-be students seem addicted to paychecks rather than higher education.
+With wages up, ever more would-be students seem attracted to paychecks rather than higher education.

 Higher education has long been seen as the way to get a good job.
 Many job descriptions explicitly list a college degree as a prerequisite.
 Despite this, student enrollment in undergraduate programs has been gradually falling for the past decade, with the coronavirus pandemic giving it an extra push downward.